andreas-a01/xhyveVM/README.md

 xhyveVM
 ========
-A simpel wrapper about xhyve and a few unix tools, to simplify unsge.
+A command line tool, that simplifies running virtual machines in xhyve.

+I am only tested this script in El Capitan and you will need a 2010 or later Mac (i.e. a CPU that supports EPT).

 **Script usage**

     Usage: xhyvevm [options] <command>
         -h, --help                       Show this message
             --version                    Show version

     Commands:
     	attach			     Attach to running vm
+    	check			     Check config, dependences and VMs
     	clean			     Clean up after dead VM
     	export			     Export VM to tarball
     	import			     Import VM from a tarball
     	inspect			     See information on VM
     	kill			     Kill running VM
     	list			     List VMs
     	rm  			     Remove VM
     	start			     Start VM

     	see <command> --help for usage